LegacyXperia/local_manifests/README.md

-CyanogenMod 14.1 for SEMC 2011 devices
+LineageOS 14.1 for SEMC 2011 devices
 ===============

-Local manifest needed to build cm-14.1 for the Sony Ericsson 2011 phone line.
+Local manifest needed to build lineage-14.1 for the Sony Ericsson 2011 phone line.

 Instructions:
 -------------